River Don Navigation: Doncaster Town area

-Newtons Farm Footbridge

-Two bridges situated side-by side, one made of concrete and the other a wooden bridge, cross one of the two weir channels where the river leaves the navigation before Doncaster Town Lock.
+Newtons Farm Footbridge or Newton Ings Footbridge consisted of two bridges side-by side, one made of concrete and the other a wooden bridge, which cross one of the two weir channels where the river leaves the navigation before Doncaster Town Lock.
+The concrete bridge is a three-span reinforced concrete structure, which was constructed between 1953 and 1959.
+It is 143 ft long, and has been officially closed since December 2011.
+However, barriers preventing access have been regularly removed by the public, in order to access Public Rights of Way Footpath No.5. which crosses the bridge.
+Attempts to get it repaired in 2017 foundered when quotations for the work exceeded the amount of funding available.
+With the condition of the bridge continuing to deteriorate, proposals to demolish the bridge were made in 2018.
+The decking of the wooden bridge was no longer in situ by 2018.

-Cheswold Hauling Bridge

 Cheswold Hauling Bridge, also known as Cheswold High Bridge, is a footbridge on the navigation towpath, which crosses the second of the two weir streams where the river leaves the navigation upstream of Doncaster Town Lock.
 The small section of river between the footbridge and where it rejoins that part of the River Don that left the navigation at Newtons Farm footbridge is called the River Cheswold, reputedly the shortest river in Great Britain.

-North Bridge and St Marys Bridge

-North Bridge Road is carried over the railway and then the navigation at Doncaster Town Lock by North Bridge, and over the Don by St Mary's Bridge.
+North Bridge carries North Bridge Road over the railway and then the navigation at Doncaster Town Lock, and St Mary's Bridge carries it over the Don.
 North Bridge Road was previously part of the Great North Road.
 Until 1910, this crossed the railway on the level before crossing the Don Navigation.
 After 1910, a lengthy iron bridge took the road over the railway, navigation and river.
 This bridge was replaced by the current North Bridge in 2003.
 Its use was restricted to buses, taxis, cyclists and pedestrians from the time the new St George's Bridge opened, until 2015, when all northbound traffic was allowed to use the bridge again to help with congestion problems on St George's Bridge.
 South bound traffic still carries the same traffic restrictions.
 The new bridge was constructed over the top of the old one while it was still in situ.
 Once the old bridge had been stripped of its surface trimmings the deck was cut up into 25-tonne sections, which were suspended from the new structure.
 A pulley system was used to transport these sections along the underside of the new bridge, so that they could be lowered onto the towpath, where they were cut up further before removal from the site.